rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 Qchem_all=[tec1.chem,tec2.chem,tec3.chem, tec4.chem]
 ```
 ### 4.2.
 Formulate performance indicators
-In Example 1, technical, economic and environmental indicators are used to evaluate the treatment chain.
+In Example 1, technical, economic and environmental indicators are used to evaluate the treatment train.
 ### 4.2.1.
 Technical indicators
 For instance, a technical indicator is the efficiency of the system in terms of **Water recovery (%)**.